missosubor/Data-Exploration-Sales-Analysis/README.md

 The Sales analysis aims to:

-1. Develop a visual dashboard for the internet sales report focused on: how much sales, of what products, to what clients by what city and trend of Sales over th 5 years from 2019-2023
+1. Develop a visual dashboard for the internet sales report focused on: how much sales, of what products, to what clients by what city and trend of sales over the 5 years from 2019-2023.

 2. Compare sales to Budget